Engin-Boot/capture-behavior-of-a-visit-counter-shanky1409/needs-director.md

 # Visit-counter for a Director

-Scenario: Show patient visits during working days and holidays
+## Scenario: Show patient visits during working days and holidays

-  Given
+  Given the system is running

-  When
+  When I check the patient visit record

-  Then
+  Then display total patient visited hospital during working days and holidays

-Scenario: Compute parking slots to reserve for visiting specialists
+## Scenario: Compute parking slots to reserve for visiting specialists

-  Given
+  Given the number of specialist is visiting the hospital on a day

-  When
+  When the specialist arrives hospital

-  Then
+  Then the total designated parking should be available